kostelal0688/sep11-freedom-project/README.md

 by **Kostela Lila**

 ## Context
 I am a student at [HSTAT](https://www.hstat.org/) in the [Software Engineering Program](https://hstatsep.github.io/).
 The "Freedom Project" for SEP11 is a year-long project all about making something using JavaScript along with a third-party JS tool.

 For my project, I chose to independently study **JSON APIS** in order to help me make **a website that tells you what clothes to wear based on the weather.
 It uses real weather data from the internet to help people choose the right outfit.**.
+The goal of this project is to combine real-time weather data with practical advice to help users dress appropriately.

 ## Links